meta-gp/docs/README.md

 3. Pull requests should refer to the issues and outline the changes to be integrated with main, you can tag developers for code review
 5. Test-driven development if possible - `pytest` for Python projects, `cargo` standard tests for Rust.
 Understandably there is currently a need for balance between outputs and test-driven development (which takes time), but we should strive to follow best practices, even if that means going back to write test suites for already developed code bases

+### Continuous integration

+Continuous integration with testing on `Mac` and `Linux` operating systems is enabled for most repositories (Python/Rust).
+It is currently on pushes or pull requests to the `test` branch, and will be enabled on the `main` branch once repositories are used or published for research and production.

 ### Python repositories